Třebechovice pod Orebem: History

 Třebechovice was founded in the 14th century.
 According to legend, the town was founded on the right bank of the Dědina River by Třeboch who brought his people there and gave the name to the town.
 In the 14th century, the town was owned by Hynek Hlaváč of Dubé and his descendants until 1450, when Přibík Kroměšín of Březovice became an owner.
 The town was owned by the Trčka of Lípa family in the 16th century and it economically developed.

 In 1628, a large peasant uprising broke out in the region.
 Třebechovice was fined, which contributed to the impoverishment of the population.
 The decline of the town was deepened by four major fires in the 17th century.
-The economic and cultural situation was bad until the 19th century, when business began to develop again and cultural organizations were founded.
+The economic and cultural situation was bad until the 19th century, when business began to develop again and cultural organisations were founded.
 In 1849, the serfdom was abolished and the town became independent.